gcallah/hambone/chaps/chap2.md

 Once they were out of the main room, Winthrop got up, opened the door of the office, and called across the street to Hampton.

 "Yo Hampton, what up?
-You got a minute?."
-Winthrop waved/pointed toward the office.
+You got a minute?"
+Winthrop waved toward the office.

 Hampton looked puzzled, but nevertheless walked across the street and into the